Why Managers are Afraid to Manage

 The same ways the smart phone improved on the Palm and the Blackberry, we must improve on management and bring our managers into alignment with the trends of the 21st century.

 Today, there are managers and there are managers who lead.
-Managers who lead are invigorated, educated in-depth and empowered to:
+Managers who lead are invigorated, deeply knowledgeable and empowered to:

 - Communicate with team members (listen and share)